US Foreign Policy

 • Global governance

-A soldier next to a destroyed tank in Ukraine.
+A Ukrainian soldier standing next to a destroyed tank.

 But also…